Ensuring that Queue Depths are Not the Bottleneck

 Queue Depth for SAS Hard Drives should be equal to or greater than 32.

-Queue Depth for iSCSI, FCoE or FC initiators/adapters should be greater than 64.
+Queue Depth for iSCSI, FCoE or FC adapters should be greater than 512.

-For the ESXi server, goto ‘Configuration’ Tab > ‘Software’ > ‘Advanced Settings’.
-Change the Disk.SchedNumReqOutstanding from 32 to the maximum possible Queue Depth value of 255.
+Go to the ESXi host ‘Configuration’ Tab > ‘Software’ > ‘Advanced Settings’.
+Change the Disk.SchedNumReqOutstanding from 32 to the Queue Depth value of 255.